Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 What is it?

-It refers to transparent paints that allow light to pass through them so that the objects underneath can be distinctively seen.
+It refers to transparent paints that let light pass through, allowing the objects beneath to be distinctly seen.

 What is Semi-transparent?

 It refers to pigments that are partially or imperfectly transparent.
-These pigments allow light to pass through so that the objects underneath may be seen.
+These pigments allow light to pass through, so the objects underneath can be seen.

 How to Work with Transparency or Semi-transparency?

 Use a black magic marker to find out the transparency of your paint in any medium.
-Draw a line on the paper or canvas with a black Sharpie, paint over the line, and then you can tell the transparency of the paint.
-You can check the tube to see the opacity; however, different manufacturers vary.
+Draw a line on the paper or canvas with a black Sharpie, paint over it, and then you can see the paint's transparency.
+You can check the tube to see the opacity; however, opacity varies among manufacturers.

 Edges

-In painting, it refers to a change in value from lighter to darker (or darker to lighter), i.e., a change in tint or shade.
+In painting, it refers to a change in value from lighter to darker (or vice versa), i.e., a change in tint or shade.
 It may also refer to a change in color or hue (from one color to another) or a change in temperature from warm to cool or vice versa.

 Four Types of Edges

-- Sharp, crisp, or hard edges have a lot of contrast and demand attention.
-Sharp edges separate one tone from another.
-It's usually what's in focus when we look at something.
-With regard to soft edges, hard edges create the illusion of depth.
+- Sharp, crisp, or hard edges are very contrastive and demand attention.
+Hard edges create the illusion of depth in contrast to soft edges.
 Tones with sharp edges appear to come forward, whereas tones with soft edges appear to recede in space.
+Sharp edges usually get our attention and are the ones in focus when we look at something.

-- Firm edges grab less attention than sharp.
-It is where two contrasting values have a slight or some transition from one to the other.
+- Firm edges grab less attention than sharp edges.
+This is where two contrasting values have a slight or some transition from one to the other.
 For example, in a dramatic lighting situation, cast shadows are dark next to light areas on the same plane.
 However, they have softer edges as the shadow recedes into space.

 - Soft - Edges may appear fuzzy or out of focus.
 These are the types of edges that we see in our peripheral vision.
 They do not draw the viewer's attention and may fade or blur one tone into another.